What is digital continuity?

 Aletiq becomes the sole source of truth (Single Source of Truth) for all product-related data:

-Thanks to this centralization, each collaborator, whether designer, production engineer, quality manager or workshop technician, has access to the same up-to-date information, in a clear and structured environment.
+Thanks to this centralization, each employee, whether designer, production engineer, quality manager or workshop technician, has access to the same up-to-date information, in a clear and structured environment.

 A connected and interoperable platform